yousseffre/financelake/README.md

 One of the best ways to get started contributing is by improving FinanceLake's documentation.

 - FinanceLake's documentation is hosted at [FinanceLake](#)
-- **We have a separate GitHub repository for Apache FinanceLack's documentation:** [github.com/FinanceLake/financelake-docs](https://github.com/FinanceLake/financelake-docs)
+- **We have a separate GitHub repository for FinanceLack's documentation:** [github.com/FinanceLake/financelake-docs](https://github.com/FinanceLake/financelake-docs)

 ## ⌚ Roadmap